 All monthly fees are due in advance and payable on the 1st and 15th of each month (or the first business day after).
+Please note you will not receive a physical bill.

 CYS has multiple ways for patrons to pay their monthly bills: